dakofler/auto_compyute/README.md

 ### Tensor Object

 The `Tensor` object is the fundamental data structure in this autograd engine.
-It holds numerical data as a NumPy array and remembers, where "it came from" by keeping a reference to the `Op` that created it.
+It holds numerical data as a NumPy array and remembers, how it was created by keeping a reference to the `Op` that created it.

 **Most Important Attributes:**
 - `data`: A NumPy array containing the numerical values.